 William Herschel discovered the planet which was named Uranus after the ancient Greek sky god.
 Although Uranus has at least 27 moons, most of them weren't discovered until at least the twentieth century.

-Nebulae are great clouds of gas and dust in the spaces between the stars.
+Nebulae are great clouds of gas and dust in the spaces between stars.
 Some of them are made from dying stars.
 Others are the nurseries for new stars.
-Here are ten facts about these surprising objects.
+Here are ten facts about these amazing objects.